qiaoen17/tp/docs/UserGuide.md

 ### Adding student's response: `addresponse`

-The `addresponse` feature allows you to edit your students' response count.
+This feature allows you to edit your students' response count.
 This helps you to track your student's participation in the tutorial through the recording number of messages sent by him/her.

 Format: `addresponse INDEX m/MESSAGE_COUNT`